DEFINE. PLAN. DO. REVIEW.

 The model must contain at least one moving part, such as a transportation or communications component.
 There is a $100 limit on the materials used in the physical model, so most teams use "found" items to create their city.
 The physical model will be judged at the Regional Competition.

 Using the scores from the virtual design, essay/abstract, project plan/completion document, city model, and team presentations, five teams will be selected to participate in the final round judging.
-The five finalists will give their presentations to a team of celebrity judges to select the regional winner.
+The five finalists will give their presentations to a panel of celebrity judges to select the regional winner to move onto nationals.
 Each qualifying region sends one team to the national competition.
-For More Information, See Regional Judging.
+For More Information, Contact the Regional Coordinator.